exclm/pysql/docs/source/capabilities.rst

-The `py` command allows the user to execute Python commands, either one-at-a-time (with `py {command}`) or in an interactive environment (beginning with a bare `py` statement, and continuing until `end py` is entered).
+The `py` command allows the user to execute Python commands, either one-at-a-time (with `py {command}`) or in an interactive environment (beginning with a bare `py` statement, and continuing until Ctrl-D, `quit()`, or `exit()` is entered).

 A history of result sets from each query is exposed to the python session as the list `r`; the most recent result set is `r[-1]`.
+Each row can be references as a tuple, or as an object with an attribute for each column.

 Bind variables are exposed as the dictionary `binds`.
+Each row from each result set has a .bind() method that fills a bind varible for each column with that row's value.

+Resultsets in `r` are read-only, but `binds` can be written as well as read, and will be working bind variables in the SQL environment.

+SQL and sqlpython commands can be issued from the Python environment with `sql("{your SQL}")`.

 All variables are retained each time the python environment is entered (whether interactively, or with one-line `py` statements).

-Resultsets in `r` are read-only, but `binds` can be written as well as read, and will be working bind variables in the SQL environment.

 ::

-  0:testschema@eqtest> select title, author from play;
+  0:testschema@orcl> select title, author from play;

   TITLE           AUTHOR
   --------------- -----------